BrainBlend-AI/atomic-agents/README.md

 atomic
 ```

-After running this command you should be presented with a menu, allowing you to download Tools.
+After running this command you should be presented with a menu, allowing you to download tools.

 <img src="./.assets/atomic-cli.png" alt="Atomic CLI menu" width="400"/>

 ## Provider & Model Compatibility